gbif/hp-vectornet/home.md

 VectorNet maintains a common database on the presence and distribution of vectors across Europe and the Mediterranean basin.
 This database is uploaded periodically on the GBIF VectorNet Data portal.

-The primary outputs of VectorNet have been, and continue to be, the vector distribution maps at [www.ecdc.europa.eu/en/disease-vectors](https://www.ecdc.europa.eu/en/disease-vectors/) and [www.efsa.europa.eu/en/topics/topic/vector-borne-diseases] (https://www.efsa.europa.eu/en/topics/topic/vector-borne-diseases).
+The primary outputs of VectorNet have been, and continue to be, the vector distribution maps at www.ecdc.europa.eu/en/disease-vectors and www.efsa.europa.eu/en/topics/topic/vector-borne-diseases.
 The project also provides ad-hoc scientific advice to support ECDC and EFSA with technical questions on entomological aspects of vector-borne diseases in humans and animals.
-There are also many reports and tools produced by the VectorNet, many of these organized on the VectorNet website at [www.ecdc.europa.eu/en/disease-vectors](https://www.ecdc.europa.eu/en/disease-vectors/](https://www.ecdc.europa.eu/en/about-us/partnerships-and-networks/disease-and-laboratory-networks/vector-net) but others published by EFSA in their journals.
+There are also many reports and tools produced by the VectorNet, many of these organized on the [VectorNet website](https://www.ecdc.europa.eu/en/about-us/partnerships-and-networks/disease-and-laboratory-networks/vector-net) but others published by EFSA in their journals.
 The project is operated by a consortium of the following experts:
 ## VectorNet experts

 | Expertise         | Lead                   | Deputy                 |